AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/places.md

    1. For the Exit button, enter the following code

     ```swift
+    // Simulate geofence exit event
     Task {
         await MobileSDK.shared.processRegionEvent(regionEvent: .exit, forRegion: region)
     }
     ```

-It is beyond the topic of this tutorial to explain details about the location manager implementation within iOS.
+It is beyond the subject of this tutorial to explain details about the location manager implementation within iOS.

 ## Validate using your app